km776/A07/README.md

 ### 10.12.22
 * figured out how to add folder to github. we're getting there, lads
 * completed steps 1-11, add alt attributes to img tags
+* finished all the steps and i think i'm done